 2002 & 2003

-- Today, BGCSPS serves 1,200 youth each day at 9 sites in Pierce, Mason and Kitsap counties and in partnership with six school districts (Bremerton, Clover Park, North Mason, Peninsula, South Kitsap, Tacoma).
+Today, BGCSPS serves more than 1,600 youth each day at 9 Club sites and 4 school sites in Pierce, Mason and Kitsap counties and in partnership with six school districts (Bremerton, Clover Park, North Mason, Peninsula, South Kitsap, Tacoma).

 History of Boys & Girls Clubs of America